aircarto/ModileAir/README.md

 ## Boards
 The code is developped on a ESP32 DevC with 38 pins (equiped with a ESP-WROOM-32 module).
 More information about this board on the official [Espressif website](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-devkitc.html).

+The development was made with the NBIoT board [SparkFun LTE CAT M1/NB-IoT Shield - SARA-R4](https://www.sparkfun.com/products/14997).

 ## Flashing

 Please use Platformio to flash the board.